aobretin/whosintown/README.md

 Simple app to see artists and events.

 # Disclaimer
 This is the first time I have written an app in Svelte (other than a little ToDo app a year ago), so I hope you like it as my daily driver is React :).
+P.S seems that "metalica" or "skrillex" have events.

 # Setup